 Exercise, excitement, or infection can cause a dog’s temperature to rise normally.
-But when it rises only a few degrees over 102 degrees Fahrenheit, a dog is overheated and action must be taken before heat exhaustion occurs.
+But when a dog’s body temperature rises only a few degrees over 102 degrees Fahrenheit, a dog becomes overheated, and it’s important to take action before heat exhaustion occurs.

-Why Flat-Faced Dogs Overheat Easily
+Why Some Dogs Overheat More Easily

 Grebe warns, “Anything that causes brachycephalic dogs to breathe harder places additional stress on their airways, whether it is overheating on a hot day, excitement that causes panting, or exercise that increases the oxygen demand of their muscles, requiring more strenuous breathing.”

+Over time, the increased effort to breathe causes a progressive inward collapse of the walls of the larynx, which may be fatal.
 “Careful breeding of brachycephalic dogs should make good airways a priority in breeding stock,” Grebe says.
 Carrie Forsyth, who breeds and shows Pekingese, avoids the problem of overheating by selecting against pinched nostrils and other upper-respiratory abnormalities in her breeding program.

 How to Keep Your Dog From Overheating

-- Contact your veterinarian and your breed club and ask about heat sensitivity in your breed
+- Contact your veterinarian and your breed club and ask about heat sensitivity in your breed.